-Hiring at executive level is one of the most high-stakes decisions any organisation makes.
-The impact of a strong CEO, COO or Commercial Director can be transformational.
+Hiring at an executive level is one of the most high-stakes decisions an organisation can make.
+The impact of a strong Chairman, CEO, COO, MD or CCO can be transformational adding real value and setting the strategic direction for the future.

 But what about when it goes wrong?

-The true cost of a failed executive hire goes far beyond salary.
-In reality, it can quietly drain performance, culture and profit long before the issue becomes obvious.
+The true cost of a failed senior executive hire goes far beyond salary.
+In reality, it can quietly drain performance, culture and profitability long before the issue becomes obvious.
+This disrupts flow, perception and value.

 1. The Financial Cost (The Obvious One)